thycotic/dsv-docs/product/cli-primer/index.md

   *thy* *object* *command* *flags and parameters*

 For example, in *thy role create*, *role* is the object of the command *create*.
-In English, the command could be written as “the object is a role, and the action to take is to create it.”
+In English, the command could be written as “the object is a Role, and the action to take is to create it.”
 You will observe this pattern throughout the CLI.

 Some parameters and flags apply only to some commands.
 DSV also includes output modifiers for filtering and formatting responses to commands.